oluvarov/Fluid-Mechanics-Calculator/README.md

 ***Start the server:*** npm start

-Open your browser and go to http://localhost:3000/ for the web interface or http://localhost:3000/api/ for the REST API.
+Open your browser and go to http://localhost:3000/ for the web interface.